bbottema/simple-java-mail/01_INSTANCE_CONFIGURATION_IMPROVEMENT_PLAN/phase-4-integrations/16-close-module-and-packaging-boundaries.md

 - Depends on: Steps 14 and 15
 - Primary areas: JPMS, classpath, OSGi/Karaf, generated CLI data, Spring Boot metadata, dependency trees, public API diff

 > Historical gate: the Java 8 CLI-generation evidence in this completed step predates plan 02.
-Plan 02 now generates `cli.data` and `therapi.data` on supported Java 17+ CLI JDKs while preserving Java 8 library artifacts.
+Plan 02 moved `cli.data` and `therapi.data` generation to Java 17+, and issue #707 later moved the 10.0.0 library baseline to Java 11.
+The Java 8 results below remain historical evidence for this completed step.

 ## Goal